bajaj29/Card-Game/README.md

 ## Create Spring Boot App

 For development, you will only need JDK 1.8 installed in your environement.<br>
 Just go on [official spring boot website](https://start.spring.io/) and generate either maven or gradle project.
-Open the project in Eclipse ide.<br>
+Open the project in Eclipse Ide.<br>
 Your folder structure must be like this:

 Project Folder